S3, E3: A Roguish Irish Road Trip in Search of One’s Roots

 Part Two: Sea

-PADDY BYRNE: We had a lot of dolphins on the last tour, guys.
+Paddy Byrne: We had a lot of dolphins on the last tour, guys.
 We had quite a few.

-TOURIST ON BOAT: So you think we’ll see them?
+Tourist: So you think we’ll see them?

-PADDY: I’ve feel very, very positive yeah, very positive.
+Paddy: I’ve feel very, very positive yeah, very positive.
 Now we’ve seen them on the last trip cause we’ve seen them all day.
 So hopefully you’ll get a chance as well.

-The next morning, I’m up early and on a boat heading out to Shliabh Liag, spelled entirely different than it sounds.
+Brendan: The next morning, I’m up early and on a boat heading out to Shliabh Liag, spelled entirely different than it sounds.
 Shliabh Liag is a Gaelic word which means mountain of stone pillars.
 But the name is also shorthand for the mountain’s dramatic cliffs.
 Visitors can take a hike and view them from above.
 Or they can stay seated and view them from the sea.

 Paddy Byrne is the skipper who leads tours around here.
 Picture Irish Yosemite Sam—except a doo rag instead of a cowboy hat, and a brogue instead of a southern accent.

-BRENDAN: How long have you been doing these tours?
+How long have you been doing these tours?

-PADDY: I’ve been doing these tours since 1995 in various ships.
+Paddy: I’ve been doing these tours since 1995 in various ships.
 I started off with a fishing boat, a 21-foot salmon pot.
 We were working, fishing the salmon.
 And when the season closed, the guy that owned the boat decided he would leave it in the harbor for a while—they’d no way to transport it.
 So I asked him, could I take it out for a spin?
 And he said, no problem.
 So there was a couple of guys on the pier and they said, will you take us fishing?
 So I took them fishing.